How To Make Money From Your Garden

 Your garden could be the next big thing for creatives and fitness enthusiasts alike.
 You can rent out the garden and charge by the hour so photographers can use it as a venue for their photo shoots.

 Alternatively, you can invite fitness professionals like yogis to hold their classes in the garden for outdoor yoga.
-The energizing yet relaxing vibe of a garden can be a prime spot for fitness enthusiasts in your neighborhood.
+The energizing yet relaxing vibe of a garden can be a prime spot and great place for fitness enthusiasts and local people in your neighborhood.
 If there’s a gym near you, you can offer to host some of their classes for a fee in your garden.

 You can also rent out your garden to art teachers who teach outdoor or still life painting classes.
 Your garden can easily give them the inspiration they need to create captivating art.